ProactiveProgrammers/intersection-algorithms-starter/writing/reflection.md

 # Intersection Algorithms

+TODO: Make sure that you delete all of the TODO markers inside of this file while also delete and/or repurposing all of the prompts in the document.
+The final version of this file should contain professionally written text that does not have any mistakes in spelling, grammar, technical meaning, or format.

 ## Add Your Name Here

 ## Program Output

 ### Use eight fenced code blocks to provide output from eight different runs of `intersection` with different inputs

+TODO: Place all of the outputs from running the `intersection` program in the following sub-sub-sub-sub sections provided below.

 TODO: Summary of the runs for the List-based algorithms: